Frequently Asked Questions

 A: The 402s are involved in several activities, both internally to the club and with external organizations.

 Internally, we do things like inter club challenges called Brew Downs.
 We use these to help push brewers to brew more styles they might not normally brew.
-We have a few barrles in use, a couple for sours and a bourbon barrel that is currently aging an Imperial Stout.
-We also have a family day each summer in August as a way to bring our entire families together to share company...and beer of course.
+We have several barrels in use, for sours and bigger beers like Imperial Stouts, Barlewines, etc. We also have a family day each summer in August as a way to bring our entire families together to share company...and beer of course.
 Additionally, we have group brew days, open brew days to gather and the occasional bottle share.

 Externally, we participate in most, if not all, local beer fests.
 Benson Beer Fest, Omaha Beer Fest, Brew HaHa and Ultimate Beer Fest (formally Extreme) just to name a few.
 Another favorite activity of the club is collaborating with local breweries on special beers.
-In the past, we have partnered with Kros Strain Brewing, Pint 9 Brewing, Infusion Brewing and Scriptown Brewing.
+In the past, we have partnered with Kros Strain Brewing, Pint 9 Brewing, Infusion Brewing, Scriptown Brewing and Site-1 Brewing.